JaagupAverin/gale-manifest/README.md

 - Use of C++20 and stdlib
 - Use of littlefs with devicetree-based automounting (using fstab node)
 - Use of BabbleSim for running apps on host machine
+- Use of binary descriptors for storing data accessible both from the application and the build system

 ## Appendix